 Before you imagine yourself jumping happily, read here.

 At present, no lunar trip, however.
 The problem is there (with the news that comes from China we must always investigate): the structure will have a diameter of "only" 60 centimeters.
-It's quite small, and there's simply not enough room for a budding astronaut to test out a mission ahead of time.
+It's quite small, and there simply isn't enough room for a budding astronaut to test out a mission ahead of time.

 The first version of this miniature lunar environment, however, will be large enough to test certain equipment and tools to see how they react to the Moon's low-gravity environment, smoothing out any knots before a real landing.

-"Some experiments such as impact tests only take seconds in the simulator," says the researcher.
+"Some experiments such as impact tests only take a few seconds in the simulator," says the researcher.
 "But others may take several days."

 Mini lunar environment: thanks to a frog (and a Russian physicist)